Azure/CARML-Learn/docs/wiki/Lab 7 - Contribution.md

     <img src="./media/Lab7/openActions.png" alt="Open actions" height="100">

-1. From the list of actions to the left, select `Compute: AvailabilitySets` followed by the `Run workflow` dropdown to the right
+1. From the list of actions to the left, select `Network: RouteTables` followed by the `Run workflow` dropdown to the right

     <img src="./media/Lab7/actionSelect.png" alt="Select actions" height="350">